-Newcastle United travel to south coast this Saturday afternoon, will be hoping to end their disappointing run of results against the newly-promoted AFC Bournemouth in the twelfth round of the Premier League.
+Newcastle United travel to the south coast this Saturday afternoon will be hoping to end their disappointing run of results against the newly-promoted AFC Bournemouth in the twelfth round of the Premier League.

-The most recent clash between the pair took place at St James’ Park on January 1992.
+The most recent clash between the pair took place at St James’ Park in January 1992.

 But, Bournemouth manager Eddie Howe will be determined to deliver a promising start and defeat the Magpies at the Dean Court.